 This is an alert about your drinking water and cosmetic dental problem that might affect children under nine years of age.
-The drinking water provided by your community water system has an average fluoride concentration of 3.58 mg/l.
-At low levels, fluoride can help prevent cavities, but children drinking water containing more than 2 mg/l of fluoride may develop cosmetic discoloration of their permanent teeth (dental fluorosis).
+The drinking water provided by your community water system's wells has a fluoride concentration of 3.2- 3.57 mg/l.
+At low levels, fluoride can help prevent cavities, but children drinking water containing more than 2 milligrams per liter (mg/l) of fluoride may develop cosmetic discoloration of their permanent teeth (dental fluorosis).

 Dental fluorosis in its moderate or severe forms may result in a brown staining and/or pitting of the permanent teeth.
 This problem occurs only in developing teeth, before they erupt from the gums.
 Children under nine should be provided with alternative sources of drinking water or water that has been treated to remove the fluoride to avoid the possibility of staining and pitting of their permanent teeth.
-You may also want to contact your dentist about proper use by young children of fluoride containing products.
+You may also want to contact your dentist about proper use by young children of fluoride-containing products.
 Older children and adults may safely drink the water.

-Drinking water containing more than 4 mg/l of fluoride (the U.S. EPA's drinking water standard) can increase your risk of developing bone disease.
+Drinking water containing more than 4 mg/l of fluoride (the U.S. Environmental Protection Agency's drinking water standard) can increase your risk of developing bone disease.
 Your drinking water does not contain more than 4 mg/l of fluoride, but we are required to notify you when we discover that the fluoride levels in your drinking water exceed 2 mg/l because of the cosmetic dental problem.
+For more information Contact Mr. Steve Watson at 757-562-8564.
+Some home water treatment units are also available to remove fluoride from drinking water.
+To learn more about available home water treatment units, you may call the NSF International at 1-877-NSF-HELP.